mbaumer/us_hep_funding/docs/_states/WA.md

 ### Committees
 Jaime Herrera Beutler is the #18 Republican on the House Committee on Appropriations

+Jaime Herrera Beutler is the #6 Republican on the House Appropriations Subcommittee on Energy and Water Development

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016